Swimming is one of the best ways to get an awesome workout.

-Swimming, like any other physical activity, requires a warm-up, a runway into the main part of the workout to give your muscles and joints an opportunity to warm and loosen before you crank up the intensity.
+Swimming, like any other physical activity, requires a warm-up, a runway into the main part of the workout to allow your muscles and joints to warm and loosen before you crank up the intensity.

 You can do this in the water, but if you are working with just an hour of pool time, part of it can be done prior.